A Review of Milos Forman's 1975 film "One Flew Over the Cuckoo's Nest."

 Even though "One Flew Over the Cuckoo's Nest" had tremendous impact on the changes that occurred in State Mental Health Facilities, the film can be read as an examination of liberation.

 Where Does This Film Fit?

 According to a report given on ABC Evening News on July 31, 1975, the National Institute of Mental Health claimed that twenty million Americans suffered from some form of mental illness and one seventh required psychiatric care.

-"One Flew Over the Cuckoo's Nest" was a major player in State Mental Health reform in 1975.
-After reports of more than one hundred deaths at two State Psychiatric Facilities in California, in the 1970's, California began a long reform movement that went far into the eighties.
+"One Flew Over the Cuckoo's Nest" was a major player in State Mental Health reform of 1975.
+After reports of more than one hundred deaths at two State Psychiatric Facilities in California in the 1970's, California began a long reform movement that went far into the eighties.

 The NBC Evening News reported on June 22, 1975 that cases were brought before the Supreme Court involving the confinement of people without there consent.
 The Supreme Court ruled that the patient had the constitutional right to treatment over custodial care given in mental hospitals.

 Other main issues of concern being addressed in the 1970's was the extensive use of extremely potent pyschotropic drugs, the medical use of lobotomies, and electro-convulsive therapy.

 "One Flew Over the Cuckoo's Nest" brought these issues into the public eye for the first time.
 The patients in the film received heavy doses of medication throughout the film.
 McMurphy's refusal to take his medication and the passive manner in which it was forced upon questions whether the medication was being used as a tool for curing mental illness or as a means to keep order.